Tobiazi/News/README.md

 This is a program that uses the api from https://newsapi.org and takes the userinput to get the latest news and show it to the user.

 This project is inspired by https://github.com/tuomaskivioja/ and his youtube video https://www.youtube.com/watch?v=ZRlbf5P2iMA&t=2s.
+You are free to use any files in this repository :)